taoteh1221/healthy-homemade-freezable-meals/README.txt

 -Throw meat and breading into a breader ( https://www.amazon.com/dp/B000IN0KUO ), OR bread meat manually

--Grease broiling pan lightly with extra virgin olive oil, put meat on the pan, and broil 15-30 minutes (depends on oven size)
+-Grease broiling pan lightly with extra virgin olive oil, put meat on the pan, and broil chicken 15 minutes (10 MINUTES FOR FISH...depends on oven size)

+OPTIONALLY: Use Air Fryer instead

 =======================================================================================================================
 Bannana Bread